Back

 • If multiple CRUDIs are assigned to one feature, they will be divided into each feature, so organize them appropriately according to each CRUDI.

 • Actions are automatically generated according to rules.
-Duplicate action names in the same group must be adjusted, including changing the action name, so that they do not overlap later.
+Duplicate action names in the same group must be adjusted, including changing the action name, so that they do not overlap.

 process7